Thursday, 4 May 2023

 * Important Note:

-Video about Pacing from Dialogues for a Neglected Illness here.
+More about Pacing in Dialogues for a Neglected Illness Film about Pacing here.

-More on Pacing here from The Nightingale Research Foundation here.
+More on Pacing from The Nightingale Research (now called the Nightingale Continuum) here

 “Pacing saved my life, I timed everything, and I put away everything distracting and energy-consuming out of reach (e.g., smartphone, iPad, books, magazines etc).
 But often I had days when I had extremely strong and overwhelming urges to do more than I should, another patient describes it as having never-ending adrenaline rushes, which is even worse than what I had, and on these days discipline wasn’t enough - I couldn’t rest even though I needed it.
 The only thing that worked for me to prevent myself overdoing it on these days was a drug called Olanzapine.
 I credit it among other supports with saving my life.
 Olanzapine calms me down and usually puts me into a deep state of rest or sleep for an hour or two therefore preventing me from overdoing it.
 I only take it on the days I have those strong urges and I can see I'm reaching my limit.
 Unfortunately Olanzapine doesn’t work for everyone” ~ Severe ME Patient